-With this, the usual assumed \emph{contiguity hypothesis} in linearly separable data may not be maintained as a data point may ``jump'' from a region of one class to a \emph{region} of another class under this transformation, and might not be linearly separable anymore, though perhaps still possible to be separated using nonlinear classifiers.
+With this, the usual assumed \emph{contiguity hypothesis} in linearly separable data may not be maintained as a data point may ``jump'' from a region of one class to a \emph{region} of another class under this transformation and might become not linearly separable anymore.